Disney's Pop Century Resort: Background

 After achieving international success with existing accommodations, Walt Disney Parks and Resorts began construction of the first value-priced resorts at the Walt Disney World Resort in Lake Buena Vista, Florida.
 The three-resort complex opened during the 1990s, consisting of Disney's All-Star Movies, All-Star Music, and All-Star Sports Resorts.
 The properties proved themselves as successful investments, leading to the development of a fourth value-priced resort in 1999.
 The resort was originally planned to open in December 2001, though the opening was eventually delayed to March 2002.
 It was delayed once more before accepting reservations on April 22, 2003, and opening on December 14, 2003.

 The original plans for the resort included a second phase of units themed to the Legendary Years, which would have included 1900 – 1940s themed buildings.
 These rooms would have resided across a lake from the Classic Years section, and would be connected by the 'Generation Gap' bridge to that section.
 Construction for both phases were started at the same time, but after the September 11 attacks, Disney scaled back the hotel due to the reduction in tourism.

 The Classic Years section opened in 2003, while the Legendary Years lobby building (to be called "Legendary Hall") plus several of its buildings were left uncompleted.
 Initially, the completed resort was to have an additional 2,880 rooms on the Legendary side, configured identically to the Classic side.
 The parking lot for the expansion was completed during the earlier phase of construction, and occasionally was used as overflow parking for the ESPN Wide World of Sports Complex.
-The fact that the "Legendary Years" was never opened has led to people calling the Pop Century the "Pop Half-Century Resort", since only the 1950s - 1990s are featured.

 On May 12, 2010, Disney Parks announced plans to complete the remaining section of the resort as a separate, value-priced resort known as Disney's Art of Animation Resort.
 It is based on four of Disney and Pixar's most popular films: The Little Mermaid, The Lion King, Finding Nemo, and Cars.
 However, to distinguish it from Pop Century, the hotel has 1,120 suites, designed for up to six people.
 The remaining 864 rooms are standard value-resort size.
 The addition of suites was based on positive guest responses after a number of hotel rooms at Disney's All-Star Music Resort were combined to form larger accommodations.
 Construction resumed in the summer of 2010, and the resort opened in May 2012.

 In 2017, Disney's Pop Century Resort began a massive refurbishment which included the addition of queen-sized beds (one of which is a Murphy-style bed), hard surface floors, and a small refrigerator.
 That process was complete in the summer of 2018.